SystemCraftsman/strimzi-kafka-cli/examples/4_configuration/readme.md

 ```
 Configs for user-principal 'CN=my-user' are consumer_byte_rate=2097152.0, request_percentage=55.0
 ```

+You can also see the changes in the Kubernetes native description:

 ```shell
 kfk configs --describe --entity-type users --entity-name my-user -c my-cluster -n kafka